HexaField/decentralised-xr-webapp-template/README.md

-# Snowpack Capacitor Template
+# Decentralised XR Webapp Template

-Allows for lightweight & optimized testing, building and distribution in browser, desktop and mobile contexts using snowpack and capacitor.
-Does not currently include mobile builds.
-Refer to capacitor for more details.
+Built with React, Three.js & IPFS.

+Run a node in a network of peers on a desktop, mobile or browser.

 ## Snowpack